You are currently viewing Insights from an Expert: Health Benefits and Side Effects of Palo Azul Tea

 This traditional brew is typically made by steeping either the bark or leaves of the Palo Azul plant in hot water, a process that has been embraced for its potential health benefits and wellness properties.

 There is substantial evidence that it has been utilized as a herbal treatment by indigenous people for hundreds of years (SalinasHernández, 2008).
-In this post, we will discuss the various health benefits and potential side effects of Palo Azul tea.
+Here, I am about to share everything I came to know about the potential health benefits and also the side effects to look out for when consuming Palo Azul.

 What Is Palo Azul?